MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

   * Display FULL when truck quantity is 50.
   * Display AVAILABLE when truck quantity is less than 50
   * CRUD operation on Postman table
+  * Define relationships and foreign key constraints on Postman migration and model
   * Postman Controller
   * Postman views
   * Postman Routes